suryajeetlondhe/flutter_interview_questions/README.md

 💡 Without setState(), changes to variables won't reflect on the screen.

 ---
+133.🔹What is initState in flutter?
+---

-133) 🔹What is initState in flutter? initState() is a lifecycle method in a StatefulWidget that's called only once, when the widget is inserted into the widget tree.
+initState() is a lifecycle method in a StatefulWidget that's called only once, when the widget
+     is inserted into the widget tree.

 🔍 Purpose: